BECOME A MEMBER

 Now you need to focus on how your data moves across your stack.
 With more than 17 systems in any average stack and the use of 90+ enterprise cloud systems, plumbing is critical.

 Data travels.
 It’s moving in every direction, evolving as it goes.
 You just can’t overstate how important it is to get data under control.
 In fact, the success or failure of your martech stack will often come down to how well you understand your data modelling and architecture.
-You need to control everything from the data you collect, what happens when its enriched or appended, how it’s organised to how it travels across the stack.
-Getting IT and marketing teams to work collaboratively to map and integrate this is essential.

-There are a bunch of solutions that can help simplify this process, such as integration-platform-as-a-service (iPaaS), Customer data platforms (CDP), app ecosystems, and many more.
+There are a bunch of solutions that can help simplify this process, such as integration platform-as-a-service (iPaaS), Customer data platforms (CDP), app ecosystems, and many more.

 Vendor selection process